Get insider access

 The NuPhy Air75 has incredible wireless versatility.
 You can connect it wirelessly with its USB receiver or Bluetooth or use it in a wired mode with its charging cable.
 On the top of the board, there's a switch to toggle between connection types.
 Also, NuPhy advertises a battery life of up to 48 hours.

 Users online have mentioned some connectivity issues with their 2.4GHz receiver, like a weak connection and missed presses.
-The potential fix for such issues is to re-connect the keyboard to its USB receiver, and you can find the instructions for how to do this in the user documentation.
-If you've experienced any of these issues, feel free to leave a comment in the discussions.
+The potential fix for such issues is to re-connect the keyboard to its USB receiver; you can find the instructions for how to do this in the user documentation.
+If you've experienced any of these issues, feel free to leave a comment at the end of this review.

 4.0